sgreene570/dotfiles/README.md

 <br>
 Typically, I add other things to my .xbindkeysrc such as a binding for slock (usually <code>mod4 + l</code>).
 <br>
-# autostart
+# openbox
-This is an autostart file for openbox.
+My openbox xml config (rc.xml) and my autostart file live here.
 <br>
 Has a list of generic programs that I need to launch when openbox starts.
 <br>
-I prefer a higher key repeat rate, especially when using in nvim.
 <br>
 # inputrc
 Tab completion ignroing case is a must, and so is disabling that pesky bell sound.